Own-goal gives Croatia a World Cup spot at Russia's expense - WHIZ News

-SPLIT, Croatia (AP) — A late own-goal sent Croatia to next year’s World Cup on Sunday in a 1-0 win over Russia.
+SPLIT, Croatia (AP) — Three years on from playing in a World Cup final, Croatia needed a late own-goal to reach the 2022 tournament in a 1-0 win over Russia on Sunday.

 Croatia bombarded the Russian goal throughout the game — with little success — in search of the win the 2018 runners-up needed to secure the automatic qualifying spot in Group H and consign Russia to the playoffs.